 I actually didn’t, because there wasn’t any leap to make.
 So-called free-form jazz isn’t what some people think — just a bunch of chaotic sounds.
 I found out from playing with Sam Rivers that the avant-garde has structure, too.

-Sam used to assemble a bunch of us young, green musicians on Sunday afternoons in a club in Boston, and he’d give us a little musical motif to get us started playing.
+Sam used to assemble a bunch of us young, green musicians on Sunday afternoons in a club in the Boston neighborhood Roxbury, and he’d give us a little musical motif to get us started playing.
 It would be a short series of notes, maybe five or six, and then we would play and build on this bare-bones structure.
 It was fascinating to me, because sometimes it would just sound like a big random mess, but then suddenly everything would come together and it would be magic.

 I puzzled over this for a long time, and then it hit me: it sounds like a mess when we’re not listening to each other, but just to ourselves.
 So the structure had to extend to the musicians themselves — it wasn’t just about the notes.
 We had to learn how to be our own structure, listening to each other closely, responding to each other, playing off each other, building on each others’ ideas.
 There had to be a sense of brotherhood, if I can put it that way.